LeelasriBalkampet/edp/README.md

 **Smart Grid Builder** is a full-stack, AI-powered web application that simulates and optimizes modern microgrid energy distribution.
 By seamlessly integrating renewable energy sources (solar and wind) alongside battery storage and grid consumption, the system intelligently manages power flow to minimize costs and maximize renewable utilization.

-The platform utilizes a Machine Learning model (Scikit-Learn `MLPRegressor`) to predict 24-hour power loads.
-It goes a step further by implementing **Time-of-Use (ToU) Pricing Optimization**, ensuring that batteries charge during cheap off-peak hours and discharge during expensive peak hours.
+The platform utilizes a Machine Learning model (Scikit-Learn MLPRegressor) to predict 24-hour power loads.
+It goes a step further by implementing Time-of-Use (ToU) Pricing Optimization, ensuring that batteries charge during cheap off-peak hours and discharge during expensive peak hours.

 ## Key Features